cyberpwnn/Core/README.md

 ## Objectives
 There are many objectives in this project.
 The issue is trying to address all of them and actually get some done.
+### CPI
+- [x] A way for libraries to plug in to other libraries in a safe way.
+- [x] A logging system for any debugging needed which sends data remotley through a modem.
 ### Renderer
-An entire rendering system with objective hooks which allow other apis and programs to manipulate geometrical shapes all from one object.
+- [x] An entire rendering system with objective hooks which allow other apis and programs to manipulate geometrical shapes all from one object.
+- [ ] The ability to move, scale, and change values of each object also.

+## Setting Up a Copy
+Setting up a copy of the project is rather simple.
+Just git a copy (fork if you want), and simply execute the start.bat in the main directory.
+This will Launch the computercraft emulator.
+The emulator has a session already loaded with the core api project loaded on it.
+Here is a full set of instructions below.
+* Download a copy and open the main folder